maxsaber/fsh-devdays-2022/README.md

 2. Run the following command to download the HL7 IG Publisher jar (Java Archive)
    - Windows: `_updatePublisher.bat`
    - Mac: `./_updatePublisher.sh`
+   - If you receive an error "IG Publisher is not yet in input-cache or parent folder.
+     Will place publisher jar here:" enter "Y" for accept the default loaction.
 3. Once it is downloaded, run the following command to invoke the HL7 IG Publisher:
    - Windows: `_genonce.bat`
    - Mac: `./_genonce.sh`